SoftwareHeritage/swh-docs/docs/index.rst

 :ref:`swh.objstorage.replayer <swh-objstorage-replayer>`
     Object storage replication tool

+:ref:`swh.scanner <swh-scanner>`
+    scan-tool used to analyze any source code project in order to discover contents already known to the archive

 :ref:`swh.scheduler <swh-scheduler>`
     task manager for asynchronous/delayed tasks, used for recurrent (e.g., listing a forge, loading new stuff from a Git repository) and one-off